OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 Now consider the case where an AWS lambda hosts both test and production code.
 You may even find yourself in the situation where the `Test` alias points to the same version as the `Prod` alias.
 How do we describe an environment with this topology?

-It is tempting to say that the Lambda environment is the alias, which is to say the production environment is the set of Lambda versions that the `Prod` alias points to.
-But this description breaks down when we need to talk about non-functional requirements like security and performance.
+It is tempting to say that the Lambda environment is the alias, which is to say the production environment is the set of Lambda versions that the `Prod` aliases points to, and the test environment is the set of Lambda versions the `Test` aliases point to.
+But this description breaks down when we need to implement non-functional requirements like security and performance.

 Let's say you are writing a medical application that processes sensitive information that you are required not to disclose.
-This means you have to consider that the log files generated by your code, even if it is a stack trace that shows the path your application took, could contain legally sensitive information.
+This means you have to consider that the log files generated by your code, even if it is a stack trace that shows the path your application took, could contain or imply legally sensitive information.

 When a production environment can be described as simply as "the code running on the production servers", then security can be implemented as "only people authorized to access the production servers can read the logs".
 OK, so in practice security isn't quite this easy, but at least there is no ambiguity as to where the production log files come from.

 When using aliases though, the concept of a production environment becomes murkier.
-You may be forced to describe the production environment like "when a Lambda is called from the production URL https://myapp.com", and then describe the test environment as "when a Lambda is called from the production URL https://test.myapp.com".
+You may be forced to describe the production environment as "when a Lambda is called from the production host myapp.com", and then describe the test environment as "when a Lambda is called from the test host URL test.myapp.com".

 We are now in a situation where were have pushed the concept of environmental awareness down from the infrastructure into the code.
 Our Lambda code has to be aware of the context in which it was called (by tracking the request hostname for example), and tag any log files accordingly.
 This then means our security rules need to consider whether the log entry was tagged with "test" or "production".

 You challenge now is to create an security rule that scans each CloudWatch log for a specific tag, and limits access to log entries accordingly.

 Or consider the case where a Lambda eventually interacts with a database.
 You would be hard pressed to find anyone who advocates for placing test and production data in the same database, which means you will have different databases for each environment.
-Just as our code had to be made aware of the context that they were called in to tag log files appropriately, they also need to know which database they should be interacting with.
+Just as our code had to be made aware of the context that they were called in to tag log entries appropriately, they also need to know which database they should be interacting with.
 Even if your Lambda doesn't interact with a database, it will eventually call one that does, and so needs to pass this environmental awareness along with each call.

 Your challenge now is to create a security rule that allows only a Lambda called in the production context to interact with production data.
-Keep in mind the production Lambda might be exactly the same as the Test lambda.
+Keep in mind the production Lambda might be exactly the same as the Test lambda, and the only thing differentiating it is the conext in which it is called.

 As you can see these two seeming trivial security exercises become unmanageable very quickly, and we haven't even got to rate limiting, network segmentation, distributed tracing...